 The adjustable spring tension suits the doors weighing between 260 lbs and 440 lbs with three to four hinges.
 Additionally, Waterson fire-rated door hinges adhere to NFPA 80 clearances, maintaining less than 3/4 inch at the bottom and 1/8 inch on the other sides.
 They also ensure doors remain securely latched in closed positions, vital for fire-rated door integrity.

-Waterson Closer Hinges combine an overhead closer and hinge into one attractive component with optional hold-open and door-stop features.
-These hinges are ideal for commercial openings, gates, and glass doors.
-These closer hinges are easily installed and adjusted to comply with ADA & ICC A117.1 requirements for opening force and to assure quiet, secure closing.
-Made with stainless steel, Waterson closer hinges meet NFPA 80 and are UL 3-hour fire-rated.
-They are also one of the best door hinges for both interior and all-weather exterior openings.
+Waterson Fire Rated Door Hinges combine the function of an overhead closer and a hinge into a single, sleek component—complete with optional hold-open and door-stop features.
+Designed for commercial openings, gates, and glass doors, these hinges are easy to install and adjust to meet ADA and ICC A117.1 standards for opening force, while ensuring quiet and secure closure.
+Crafted from durable stainless steel, they are NFPA 80 compliant, UL 3-hour fire-rated, and built to perform reliably in both interior and all-weather exterior environments.
 See all our features.

 Request For Quote